 Number of prisoners and probationers

-Furthermore, based on 71 permits (likewise 71 in 2015) issued by the prosecutor’s office, information was collected on the fact, duration, method, format, and transmitter of messages transmitted by the public electronic communications network as well as on the personal particulars and location of recipients of the above messages.
+Additionally, on the basis of 34 permits issued by the Public Prosecutor's Office (71 in 2016), information was collected about the fact, duration, mode and form of transmission of messages transmitted through the electronic communications network, as well as concerning the identity and location of the sender and receiver.